MonkmanMH/martinmonkman/content/post/2021-11-09_how_geographer/index.md

 >_This blog post is a long-form version of the talk I gave to the Geography 500A class at the University of Victoria on 2021-11-08.
-Thanks to Dr. Eduardo Loos for the invitation, and the students in the class for being an engaged audience._
+Thanks to Dr. Eduardo Loos for the invitation, and the students in the class for being such an engaged audience._